Dash-Lambda/Eso/README.md

 ### User-Defined BrainFuck Translators
 There are two ways to define your own BF language:
 * Use the console prompt, which will ask you for the language name and syntax then handle the rest.
-* Make a text file containing your language's information in this form:
+* Make and import a text file containing your language's information in this form:
 ```
 name=...
 [=...